Balisage: The Markup Conference

 - Notify authors of acceptance or rejection by the date posted

-- Publish all accepted papers in the conference preliminary Proceedings (on line) as described below
+- Publish all accepted papers in the conference preliminary Proceedings (on line)

 - Note: if a paper is not presented at the conference for any reason it will be removed from the online proceedings